 SIOUX FALLS, S.D. – A one-day doubleheader event featuring four elite women’s college basketball teams that will be televised on ESPN Networks is coming to the Sanford Pentagon in Sioux Falls, South Dakota.

-The Invitational at the Sanford Pentagon includes Arizona vs. Louisville and South Carolina vs. South Dakota.
+The Mammoth Sports Construction Invitational at the Sanford Pentagon includes Arizona vs. Louisville and South Carolina vs. South Dakota.
 It will take place on November 12.
-Tickets will go on sale September 30 at 10:00 am.
+Tickets are on sale now.
 Please contact Troy Giegling at 605-312-7902 or email@example.com regarding sponsorships of the event.

 All four teams qualified for the NCAA Tournament in 2021 with Arizona and South Carolina reaching the Final Four.
 ESPN’s Way-Too-Early Top 25 pre-season rankings for the 2021-22 season has South Carolina at No. 2, Louisville at No. 6 and South Dakota at No. 25.